JohnPMills/academic-kickstart/content/tutorial/_index.md

 In this section, you will find content from the various courses I teach at the University of Essex.
 These are:

-* **Introduction to Sport Psychology**
+* Introduction to Sport Psychology
-* **Psychology in the Coaching Process**
+* Psychology in the Coaching Process
-* **Coaching and Learning **
+* Coaching and Learning
-* **Social Psychology of Sport and Exercise **
+* Social Psychology of Sport and Exercise

 I have asked my postgraduate research students to contribute to this project too, so you can expect more new content over the coming weeks.

+Please also note that these videos were recorded in front of up to 150-students.
+Having spent a decade coaching, I am not afraid to project my voice, but in hindsight such an approach does not produce the best audio quality.

-If you have any questions, please email john.mills@essex.ac.uk.
+If you have any questions about any of the content, please email john.mills@essex.ac.uk or tweet me @jpmillsphd.